-The methodology for CO2 estimates for 2B8g were developed through an inventory improvement research project in 2013-14 (Ricardo-AEA, 2014b), with a review conducted of available data on industrial use of process off-gases and waste residues as fuels, including consultation with operators of several of the installations that were known to use process off-gases as a fuel.
+The methodology for CO_2 emissions from 2B8g was developed through an inventory improvement research project in 2013-14 (Ricardo-AEA, 2014b), with a review conducted of available data on industrial use of process off-gases and waste residues as fuels, including consultation with operators of several of the installations that were known to use process offgases as a fuel.
 The research included a review of data within the EU ETS.
 In addition, installation-specific (but anonymised) data from the chemical industry Climate Change Agreement (CCA) data reported for 2008 and 2010 were also reviewed.
 CCA data was used primarily to quality check the number of sites in the chemicals sector that reported the use of waste-derived fuels, and this dataset confirmed that there were a very small number of sites reporting waste-derived fuel use.
 It is not possible with the current data available to distinguish between feedstock-derived off-gases that are used directly as a fuel and those used in other process-related activities that result in emissions, such as flaring, and therefore the total emissions reported for those sites are allocated to 2B8g.

-For the use of waste residues and process off-gases as fuel in the chemical industry, the emissions estimates are somewhat uncertain as the completeness of the data over the whole time-series are very hard to verify; the 2014 inventory improvement study, however, has confirmed that the inventory covers all high-emitting sites in the UK that have been in operation in recent years, and therefore the overall uncertainty on the UK inventory estimates, at least for the period covered by EU ETS data, is not regarded as significant.
-Energy and environmental experts within the UK trade association for the chemical sector, the Chemical Industries Association, also confirmed that they were not aware of any other sites in the UK that used process off-gases, over and above the sites identified included in the UK GHGI (Personal communication, Chemical Industries Association, 2014).
+For the use of waste residues and process off-gases as fuel in the chemical industry, the emissions estimates are somewhat uncertain as the level of completeness of the data over the whole time-series is hard to verify; the 2014 inventory improvement study, however, has confirmed that the inventory covers all high-emitting sites in the UK that have been in operation in recent years, and therefore the overall uncertainty on the UK inventory estimates, at least for the period covered by EU ETS data, is not regarded as significant.
+Energy and environmental experts within the UK trade association for the chemical sector, the Chemical Industries Association, also confirmed that they were not aware of any other sites in the UK GHGI (Personal communication, Chemical Industries Association, 2014).
 These are dominated by the four ethylene production sites and a handful of other sites producing organic chemicals, typically co-located with refineries.

 Emission estimates for other sources are mostly based on a mixture of PI and/or EU ETS data with estimates for earlier years then based on the assumption that emissions are as in later years.
-Tier 1 IPCC default emission factors are used for the minor sources 2B8c (for CO_2), 2B8d and 2B8f (both CH_4 , part of time-series only).
+Tier 1 IPCC default emission factors are used for the minor sources 2B8c (for CO_2), 2B8d and 2B8f (both CH4, part of time-series only).
 No UK-wide activity data (production data) are available with which to generate a better time series for any of the sub-sectors within 2B8, so the earlier part of the time-series for all of the chemical industry sectors is particularly uncertain.
 EU ETS-based emissions are considered the most reliable basis for estimates in the GHGI and the uncertainty is estimated to be +- 5%.
 PI data are more uncertain, because it is not clear what methods are used and the emission sources (combustion, process, other) are not transparent.
 Uncertainty for GHGI estimates based on the PI data is estimated to be +- 15%.
-Emissions data for methane are likely to be more uncertain than those for CO_2 since the former are often fugitive in nature, or minor components in stack emissions (thus requiring stack monitoring to quantify).
+Emissions data for methane are likely to be more uncertain than those for CO2 since the former are often fugitive in nature, or minor components in stack emissions (thus requiring stack monitoring to quantify).

-This source category is covered by the general QA/QC of the greenhouse gas inventory in Section 1.6.
+This source category is covered by the general QA/QC of the inventory in Section 1.8.